FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 All dependencies and relationships may restrict their applicability to particular versions.
 For each comparison operator an attribute can be used.
 Two of these attributes can be used together to describe a version range.

--   version\_lt=\"VERSION\" (optional): The dependency to the package is restricted to versions less than the stated version number.
+-   version\_lt=\"VERSION\" (optional)   * The dependency to the package is restricted to versions less than the stated version number.
--   version\_lte=\"VERSION\" (optional): The dependency to the package is restricted to versions less or equal than the stated version number.
+-   version\_lte=\"VERSION\" (optional)   * The dependency to the package is restricted to versions less or equal than the stated version number.
--   version\_eq=\"VERSION\" (optional): The dependency to the package is restricted to a version equal than the stated version number.
+-   version\_eq=\"VERSION\" (optional)   * The dependency to the package is restricted to a version equal than the stated version number.
--   version\_gte=\"VERSION\" (optional): The dependency to the package is restricted to versions greater or equal than the stated version number.
+-   version\_gte=\"VERSION\" (optional)   * The dependency to the package is restricted to versions greater or equal than the stated version number.
--   version\_gt=\"VERSION\" (optional): The dependency to the package is restricted to versions greater than the stated version number.
+-   version\_gt=\"VERSION\" (optional)   * The dependency to the package is restricted to versions greater than the stated version number.
--   condition=\"CONDITION\_EXPRESSION\": Every dependency can be conditional on a condition expression.
+-   condition=\"CONDITION\_EXPRESSION\"   * Every dependency can be conditional on a condition expression.
 If the condition expression evaluates to \"true\" the dependency is used and considered as if it doesn\'t have a condition attribute.
 If the condition expression evaluates to \"false\" the dependency is ignored and considered as if it doesn\'t exist.
 The expression must be a valid FreeCAD Expression (i.e. Python syntax), and may refer to the variables \"\$BuildVersionMajor\", \"\$BuildVersionMinor\", and \"\$BuildRevision\" representing the version of FreeCAD currently running.

 ###